Massachusetts Institute of Technology: Notable alumni

 Many of MIT's over 120,000 alumni have achieved considerable success in scientific research, public service, education, and business.
 As of October 2020, 41 MIT alumni have won Nobel Prizes, 48 have been selected as Rhodes Scholars, 61 have been selected as Marshall Scholars, and 3 have been selected as Mitchell Scholars.

-Alumni in United States politics and public service include former Chairman of the Federal Reserve Ben Bernanke, former MA-1 Representative John Olver, former CA-13 Representative Pete Stark, KY-4 Representative Thomas Massie, California Senator Alex Padilla, and former National Economic Council chairman Lawrence H. Summers.
+Alumni in United States politics and public service include former chairman of the Federal Reserve Ben Bernanke, former MA-1 representative John Olver, former CA-13 representative Pete Stark, KY-4 representative Thomas Massie, California senator Alex Padilla, and former National Economic Council chairman Lawrence H. Summers.

 MIT alumni have founded or co-founded many notable companies, such as Intel, McDonnell Douglas, Texas Instruments, 3Com, Qualcomm, Bose, Raytheon, Apotex, Koch Industries, Rockwell International, Genentech, Dropbox, and Campbell Soup.
 According to the British newspaper The Guardian, "a survey of living MIT alumni found that they have formed 25,800 companies, employing more than three million people including about a quarter of the workforce of Silicon Valley.
 Those firms collectively generate global revenues of about $1.9 trillion (£1.2 trillion) a year".
 If the companies founded by MIT alumni were a country, they would have the 11th-highest GDP of any country in the world.

 More than one third of the United States' crewed spaceflights have included MIT-educated astronauts, a contribution exceeding that of any university excluding the United States service academies.
 Of the 12 people who have set foot on the Moon As of 2019, four graduated from MIT (among them Apollo 11 Lunar Module Pilot Buzz Aldrin).
 Alumnus and former faculty member Qian Xuesen led the Chinese nuclear-weapons program and became instrumental in Chinese rocket-program.

-Noted alumni in non-scientific fields include children's book author Hugh Lofting, sculptor Daniel Chester French, guitarist Tom Scholz of the band Boston, the British BBC and ITN correspondent and political advisor David Walter, The New York Times columnist and Nobel Prize-winning economist Paul Krugman, The Bell Curve author Charles Murray, and United States Supreme Court building architect Cass Gilbert.
+Noted alumni in other fields include health care policy analyst and journalist Avik Roy, children's book author Hugh Lofting, sculptor Daniel Chester French, guitarist Tom Scholz of the band Boston, the British BBC and ITN correspondent and political advisor David Walter, The New York Times columnist and Nobel Prize-winning economist Paul Krugman, The Bell Curve author Charles Murray, and United States Supreme Court building architect Cass Gilbert.
+Other distinguished alumni include economist Esther Duflo, who received the Nobel Memorial Prize in Economic Sciences in 2019 for her experimental approach to poverty alleviation; physicist Mildred Dresselhaus, a pioneer in carbon science and recipient of the Presidential Medal of Freedom; physicist and science policy leader Shirley Ann Jackson, former chair of the U.S. Nuclear Regulatory Commission and president of Rensselaer Polytechnic Institute; and astronaut Eileen Collins, the first woman to pilot and command a Space Shuttle mission.